About The Grottas

 Their daughter Tracy and her dentist husband, Dr. Richard Tell and their four rhyming offspring: sons Cory and Rory, and daughters Stacy and Lacy.

-Lou’s carryings on ever since have included a number of new acquisitions, all of which he is quite certain would meet Sandy’s approval.
+Lou’s carrying on ever since have included a number of new acquisitions, all of which he is quite certain would meet Sandy’s approval.